Joyel1441/Mushroom-Classification/README.md

 # Mushroom Classifier

-this web app identifies if the mushroom is edible or poisonous depending upon the details entered
+This web app identifies if the mushroom is edible or poisonous depending upon the details entered